 INBS executives didn’t have enough information to run bank, inquiry hears

-Inquiry looking into allegations that at least some of four men failed to ensure commercial loan applications were processed and approved correctly
+Inquiry looking into allegations that at least some of four men failed to ensure commercial loan applications processed correctly

 Former Irish Nationwide boss Michael Fingleton is representing himself at the Central Bank inquiry into the bank’s collapse.
 Photograph: Nick Bradshaw